Haashmi-h/Inline-Policy-and-Bucket-Policy-in-AWS/README.md

 Most policies are stored in AWS as **JSON** documents.

 Here, we are describing 2 kind of policies.
-One for restricting privileges for a AWS user and the other for accessing an AWS resource S3 bucket.
+One for restricting privileges for a AWS user and the other for accessing an AWS resource, S3 bucket.
 - ****IAM Policy****
 - ****Bucket Policy****